-In general, the complete archival reference information that you need to request documents for consultation (or reproduction) can be found in the “Conditions of access” section of the online description for files, items and accessions, and should be read from bottom to top.
+In general, the complete archival reference information that you need to request documents for consultation (or reproduction) can be found in the Reference field in the “Record Information – Brief” section of the online description for files, items and accessions, etc, available through our Collection Search database.

 You will need to make note of the following information (if available), in the order indicated (1 to 6), in addition to the document title (located at the top of the description page):

 - Archival Reference number – e.g., R112

 - Former archival reference no. – e.g., RG, MG, LMS, MUS.
 It is also important to transcribe all of the information that follows the letter identification.

 - An accession or BAN number – e.g., 2003-00459-9

 - A volume or box number—without a volume or box number, nothing can be ordered.